Main Street Capital Co. (NYSE:MAIN) Declares Dividend Increase – $0.23 Per Share

 Main Street Capital Co.
-(NYSE:MAIN – Get Rating) announced a monthly dividend on Wednesday, May 3rd, Wall Street Journal reports.
-Shareholders of record on Wednesday, June 21st will be paid a dividend of 0.23 per share by the financial services provider on Wednesday, June 28th.
-This represents a $2.76 annualized dividend and a yield of 6.79%.
-The ex-dividend date is Tuesday, June 20th.
-This is an increase from Main Street Capital’s previous monthly dividend of $0.23.
+(NYSE:MAIN – Get Rating) announced a monthly dividend on Thursday, May 4th, Wall Street Journal reports.
+Shareholders of record on Friday, September 8th will be paid a dividend of 0.23 per share by the financial services provider on Friday, September 15th.
+This represents a $2.76 annualized dividend and a yield of 6.95%.
+The ex-dividend date is Thursday, September 7th.
+This is a boost from Main Street Capital’s previous monthly dividend of $0.23.

-Main Street Capital has raised its dividend by an average of 2.4% per year over the last three years and has increased its dividend annually for the last 11 consecutive years.
-Main Street Capital has a payout ratio of 71.2% meaning its dividend is sufficiently covered by earnings.
-Analysts expect Main Street Capital to earn $3.82 per share next year, which means the company should continue to be able to cover its $2.70 annual dividend with an expected future payout ratio of 70.7%.
+Main Street Capital has raised its dividend by an average of 2.4% annually over the last three years and has raised its dividend annually for the last 11 consecutive years.
+Main Street Capital has a dividend payout ratio of 71.2% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect Main Street Capital to earn $3.82 per share next year, which means the company should continue to be able to cover its $2.70 annual dividend with an expected future payout ratio of 70.7%.

-In other news, EVP Jason B. Beauvais sold 6,800 shares of the stock in a transaction that occurred on Wednesday, March 29th.
-The stock was sold at an average price of $39.41, for a total transaction of $267,988.00.
-Following the completion of the transaction, the executive vice president now directly owns 160,037 shares of the company’s stock, valued at approximately $6,307,058.17.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-In related news, EVP Jason B. Beauvais sold 5,894 shares of the firm’s stock in a transaction that occurred on Friday, March 31st.
-The stock was sold at an average price of $39.45, for a total value of $232,518.30.
-Following the completion of the transaction, the executive vice president now directly owns 151,918 shares of the company’s stock, valued at approximately $5,993,165.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Jason B. Beauvais sold 6,800 shares of the firm’s stock in a transaction that occurred on Wednesday, March 29th.
-The shares were sold at an average price of $39.41, for a total value of $267,988.00.
-Following the completion of the transaction, the executive vice president now directly owns 160,037 shares of the company’s stock, valued at $6,307,058.17.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 15,694 shares of company stock valued at $619,006.
-4.00% of the stock is owned by company insiders.
+In other Main Street Capital news, Director John Earl Jackson purchased 3,000 shares of Main Street Capital stock in a transaction dated Friday, March 31st.
+The shares were acquired at an average cost of $39.20 per share, with a total value of $117,600.00.
+Following the completion of the transaction, the director now owns 60,517 shares in the company, valued at approximately $2,372,266.40.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+In related news, EVP Jason B. Beauvais sold 5,894 shares of the firm’s stock in a transaction dated Friday, March 31st.
+The shares were sold at an average price of $39.45, for a total value of $232,518.30.
+Following the transaction, the executive vice president now directly owns 151,918 shares of the company’s stock, valued at approximately $5,993,165.10.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director John Earl Jackson bought 3,000 shares of the stock in a transaction on Friday, March 31st.
+The shares were acquired at an average cost of $39.20 per share, for a total transaction of $117,600.00.
+Following the purchase, the director now owns 60,517 shares in the company, valued at $2,372,266.40.
+The disclosure for this purchase can be found here.
+Insiders have sold 15,694 shares of company stock valued at $619,006 in the last ninety days.
+Corporate insiders own 4.00% of the company’s stock.

 Hedge Funds Weigh In On Main Street Capital